Kev L.H. Wan

 Secretary: Ms Hannah Ho

 Kev is a versatile advocate.
-He has a strong criminal practice in all sorts of cases, from the big, complex and paper-heavy to the small and intricate.
+He has an active criminal practice in all sorts of cases, from the big, complex and paper-heavy to the small and intricate.
 He receives strong and favourable endorsement from clients who regarded him as “quick on his feet, focused, reliable and meticulous”.
 He is keen to take up legal issues and elaborate his views thoroughly.
 He also appears as led junior and is entrusted with settling intricate written submissions.
 Kev has prosecuted cases as counsel on fiat on behalf of the HKSAR government.

 On the civil side, Kev has a particular focus on matters on land, tso tong, adverse possession and building management.
 He has gained extensive hands-on experience in these areas as sole advocate in both trial and appeal in High Court and District Court.
 He also regularly helps his commercial clients to obtain various interlocutory applications.